lifemapper/core/docs/adminUser/installLifemapperSystem.rst

      or ARCHIVE_USER) data space (/share/lm/data/archive/user/)

 #.
 Convert and catalog data for LmCompute.
 The script uses the
-   SCENARIO_PACKAGE_SEED value from config.lmserver.ini, so override it in config.site.ini if you have added new data. ::
+   SCENARIO_PACKAGE value from config.lmserver.ini, so override it in config.site.ini if you have added new data. ::

    # /opt/lifemapper/rocks/bin/seedData